BradleyCulley/bradleyculley.github.io/_posts/2024-06-16-living-forever-could-be-nice.md

 <p>
 Also interesting was what happened <i>after</i> she achieved financial freedom.
-She said her wealth grew faster afterwards
+She said her wealth grew faster afterward.
 She worked more in alignment with her personal missions, took more calculated risks, and so on.
 </p>